 Tesla MR Institute (hybrid, statewide)

-Key details:
+Program details:

-• Duration: 12-18 months
+- Duration: 12-18 months

-• Prerequisite: None.
+- Prerequisites: High school diploma or GED.
 No prior radiology credentials required.

-• Certification: Prepares for ARMRIT certification
+- Certification: Prepares for ARMRIT national certification

-Traditional pathway (ARRT)
+Traditional pathway (ARRT post-primary)

 If you already hold ARRT certification in radiography or another primary modality, you can add MRI as a post-primary specialty through structured clinical experience and the ARRT MRI exam.
-Contact local radiologic technology programs or your employer for post-primary training opportunities in Michigan.
+This route requires a 2+ year radiologic technology degree as a prerequisite.

 Tip